auto.dev logo

 Site-Specific Gotchas

-• Rate limits by plan: Starter 5 req/s, Growth 10 req/s, Scale 50 req/s.
-The CLI does not back-off automatically — an agent looping over a list of VINs must throttle itself.
+• Rate limits are per plan: Starter 5 req/s, Growth 10 req/s, Scale 50 req/s.
+Throttle bulk loops accordingly.

 Expected Output